 Candidates are selected from a field of applicants that have passed a written civil service exam, physical agility test, a thorough background investigation, and an intense oral interview.
 Successful applicants will be hired as a police recruit and attend a rigorous and demanding twenty-one week basic peace officer course held at the Tom Flowers Law Enforcement Training Center.
 After graduating from the academy and passing a state certification exam, trainees will become probationary police officers.

-Probationary Police Officers will then attend an eight week department orientation and a fourteen week Field Training Program before being assigned to one of three patrol shifts.
+Probationary Police Officers will then attend additional in-service training of a period of time that is dependent on departmental needs and a sixteen week Field Training Program before being assigned to one of six patrol shifts.

 - Vested after five years of service.

 - Seven percent of your wages are contributed to the Texas Municipal Retirement System and the City matches your contributions 2-to-1 upon retirement.